Cordarrelle Patterson Player Prop Bets for NFL Week 10 | Atlanta vs. Dallas 11/14/2021

 Matchup vs. Dallas

-- Over his three career matchups against the Cowboys, Patterson averaged -1 rushing yards per game, 44.5 fewer yards than his over/under in Sunday's game.
+- Patterson has averaged -1 rushing yards per game in his three career matchups against the Cowboys, 44.5 fewer yards than his over/under in Sunday's game.

 - Note: Patterson's stats vs. Cowboys date back to 2016.